kaapstorm/tedmagi_2024/src/index.rst

 But last week something happened that made me sad, and angry.
 And I wondered whether I needed to take one more step back.
-I think we have a deeper problem, and that's why we can't solve any of the other problems.
+I think we have a deeper problem, and it's getting in the way of solving any of the other problems.

 .. toctree::